garrandall/popular-music-data/tracks/stay-with-me-lorraine-ellison.md

 Stay with me baby
 Please, stay with me baby
-Ooh, stay with me baby
+Oh, stay with me baby
 I can't go on